 For some countries the recommended vaccinations may be harmful if you are receiving certain treatments, for example, certain cancer drugs.
 If this is the case, you will be advised not to travel to these countries.

-Vaccines that you may need to avoid include live vaccines for MMR (measles, mumps and rubella), BCG (tuberculosis), yellow fever and typhoid.
-Ask your doctor’s advice before you plan a trip abroad and check which vaccines are safe for you.
+Vaccines that you may need to avoid include live vaccines for yellow fever and typhoid.
+Get your doctor’s advice before you plan a trip abroad and ask which vaccines are safe for you.

 See our section on holidays and travel for more travel tips.